Lumyrix/BreakableSMP-mcserver-rules/README.md

 - No TNT in combat(tnt minecarts are not affected by this)
 - No Escaping fights with the ender pearl + wind charge tech(else know as the tech wich the wind charge gives your pearl a ton of momentum making it go really far)
 - No TNT Minecart traps.(a lot of tnt carts in one rail wich once activated blow everything and anything up in a fraction of a second. arrow cannons wich use carts DO NOT count)
+- If someone asks you to land while youre using an elytra somewhat near them YOU HAVE to land
+- IMPORTANT NOTE:You CANNOT use a elytra to run away just a couple seconds **before** you get jumped(that would classify as elytra in combat)

 ## 👥 Teams
 - Maximum **3 players** per team and **1 alliance**.